 I zoomed in between Tom's monitors and saw he was staring at his screen while pounding away at his keyboard.

 “Tom!
 Jim is on line one!”
 I yelled as the buzz on the 49th floor of 1 New York Plaza started to crescendo.

-Overheard The Danger
+Overheard The Danger Of Being Let Go

 Tom didn't acknowledge my call, but he picked up the line by saying “hello.”
 Not wanting to hang up on big bossman Jim in the middle of the night in Hong Kong, I stayed on to ensure they connected.